cnlis/lib_books/README.md

 # lib_books
-Django site for work with study books in schools
+Django project with web-interface to keep records of school study books.